ComBin/puppet-opensearch/REFERENCE.md

 Data type: `Optional[Stdlib::Absolutepath]`

-Directory where the elasticsearch process should write out its PID.
+Directory where the opensearch process should write out its PID.

 ##### <a name="pipelines"></a>`pipelines`